Discover what’s in a day’s work for a scientist, and see some of the amazing beetles they found.

 Our team of scientists will be travelling for the first time to a remote area located at the Cerro Hoya national park.
 PWC has organized a 2 weeks expedition to help scientist to study the levels of biodiversity in this amazing place.

 Natural History Museum first trip to Santa Fe

-A new research project, aimed to uncover the mammals community at Coiba and Omar Torrijos (El Cope) National Parks in Panama will start, this 5 of March.
+A new research project, aimed to uncover the mammals community at Coiba and Omar Torrijos (El Cope) National Parks in Panama started on the 5 of March.
 PWC has joined efforts with the Institute for Wildlife Studies (IWS) of California at the United States, in order to deploy around 100 camera traps.
-The study is […]CONTINUE READING →
+The study is also […]CONTINUE READING →